natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 Drivin's game assets in my reimplementation.
 This post has grown long enough, so I won't describe the process of writing a QuickDraw interpreter until a later post.

----

-*As mentioned in [my first post](/blog/open-reckless-drivin) about Open Reckless Drivin, my goal for these posts is to describe the interesting things I have learned while reimplementing the game.
-I am not an expert in the topics covered here; most of what I share I learned while working on Open Reckless Drivin'.
-If there is something unclear or incorrect, please [let me know](mailto:contact@nathancraddock.com) and I will correct it.
-Thanks!*